-2014 2013
+2015 2014

-Position at 1 January 328 354
+Position at 1 January 308 328

-Loan lawsuit settlement (20) (26)
+Loan lawsuit settlement (29) (20)

-Position at 31 December 308 328
+Position at 31 December 279 308

-For the settlement with the counterparty in 2011 a payment scheme was arranged.
-The remaining outstanding amount at the end of 2014 amounts € 397,000.
-Yearly an amount of € 50,000 is paid for interest and repayments.
-For a part of the remaining amount the interest amounts 2.5%.
-The outstanding amount is valued against amortized cost price and present value of the outgoing cash flows are calculated at an interest rate of 6.45%.
+For the settlement with the counterparty in 2011, a payment scheme was arranged.
+The remaining outstanding amount at the end of 2015 was €397,000.
+Of this, an amount of €50,000 has been included in trade and other payables.
+The agreed annual instalment in respect of interest and repayments is €50,000.
+The annual amount due in respect of interest and repayments as at year-end 2015 has not been paid because an attachment order has been served by a third party on the outstanding receivable from the counterparty.
+The portion of the outstanding amount is liable to interest at a rate of 2.5%.
+The outstanding amount has been recognised at amortised cost, with the outgoing cash flows discounted at a rate of 6.25%.